ethanhung11/snRNAseq_analysis/README.md

     ├── requirements-dev.lock   # Rye project management
     └── requirements.lock       # Rye project management
 ```

+In this example, I have raw data from 4 experiments `GSM7747185` through `GSM7747188` (each is it's own condition, and has 1-2 samples each).
+These 4 experiments are grouped into 1 experiment set called `paper_processed`.

 ### Step 0a.
 Access Data
 * **PREPROCESSED DATA:**